mattchley/Employee_Summary/README.md

         school name
     loop through until user is done()
-    can have functions in the choices to allow for if statements and run auto
+    can have functions in the choices to allow for if statements and run auto Maybe restructure the question flow?
+    employee type first?
+        then name, email, and type specfic question

 Add conditionals by method for axios questions
     maybe break them up so they only run on employee obj?